 - CCTV gated controlled access

-Renown as one of the highest recruiting centers.
+- Renown as one of the highest recruiting centers for TB clinical trials.

-Studies completed at TASK Applied Science Brooklyn Site have been reported in scientific literature.
+- Studies completed at TASK Applied Science Brooklyn Site have been reported in various scientific literature.

-TASK Brooklyn is an ACTG accredited research site.
+TASK Brooklyn is also an ACTG accredited research site.